sass/sass-site/source/ruby-sass.md

 title: Ruby Sass
 introduction: >
   Ruby Sass was the original implementation of Sass, but it reached its end of life as of 26 March 2019.
-It's no longer supported, and Ruby Sass users should migrate to another implementation.
+It's no longer supported, and any legacy projects still using Ruby Sass should migrate to [Dart Sass](/dart-sass).
 ---

 - <h2>But Why?</h2>